Current Market Rates

 What is an ARM Commercial Loan?

-ARM stands for an adjustable-rate mortgage, also known as a Variable Rate.
+ARM stands for an adjustable-rate mortgage, also known as a Variable Rate or Floating Rate.
 ARMs are often used when borrowers desire lower monthly payments in the short term, but are willing to accept the risk of a higher interest rate.
 Commercial ARMs can be helpful for borrowers looking at several years of low commercial mortgage rates without taking on additional costs or restrictions of a fixed rate loan, like a prepayment penalty.

 Who controls Commercial Interest Rates?